 - Season with salt and pepper, remove from the heat and serve.
 Top with more smoked sauce if you fancy!

 These beans can be served on top of your favourite toast, as part of a breakfast/brunch meal or even on top of a jacket potato.
 Want more spice?
 Add chilli flakes to your recipe.
 If you don’t have coconut sugar, you can substitute it for brown sugar.
-If you don’t have butter beans, you can substitute for cannellini beans.
+If you don’t have butter beans, you can substitute them for cannellini beans.
 If you don’t want to eat them the same day, store them in the fridge in an airtight container for up to 2 days.

 Name: Erykah Savage